tstenvold/helot-conjure/README.md

 A simple serverless implementation for offloading process intensive operations from embedded and mobile devices without having to maintain a proper server.

 The server accepts a JSON with a username, authentication token, and python code and will return the result.
-The Python code must had the desired data stored in a variable called `result`
+The Python code must have the desired data stored in a variable called `result`

 JSON Format